xrzspb/Sudoku/README.md

 ===========================
 Clicks on 'Let's start' in the starter page and then choose a difficulty to start the game.

 When game is over, a popup window will be displayed to let user choose to restart or return to the starter page.

+Interactions:

+1. user can use keyboard or the Input panel to fill a number in a cell.
+If input is invalid, the cell will become red

+2. when user select a filled cell, other cells with the same digit will be highlighted

 ===========================
 Responsive Web Design